jaderigby/segments/README.md

 ## Wait A Minute, What About Columns?! ##

-Columns are easy with Segments!
+Columns are easy with Segments, too!
 Just replace the "minor" and "major" children with "cell" children.
-Just make sure that you have the right number of children, such as three cells for "thirds", five for "fifths", and so on.
+Just make sure that you have the right number of children, such as three for "thirds", five for "fifths", and so on.

 ### Three Columns ###